Army Marksmanship Unit Hosts Army Wide Shooting Competition

 |0

-This work, Army Marksmanship Unit Hosts Army Wide Shooting Competition [Image 3 of 3], by SFC Scott Evans, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Army Marksmanship Unit Hosts Army Wide Shooting Competition, by SFC Scott Evans, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT